-Mature trees provide shade and beauty and other benefits to the urban environment.
-They require different treatment than young trees, but still need regular watering, pruning, disease prevention and protection.
+Mature trees provide shade and many benefits to the urban environment.
+While they require different treatment than young trees, they still need regular watering, pruning, disease prevention, and protection.

 If watered improperly or growing in poor soil conditions, the tree’s health will start to decline.
 The tree may be stressed for a long period of time before it shows significant symptoms such as leaf or branch drop.
 Watch trees carefully for foliage changes to catch problems early, and begin care and treatment.